Jessiewilliam/NYC_Collisions/README.md

 ✔ Driver inattention is the leading cause of collisions ✔ Fatal accidents are more linked to high-risk behaviors

-📢 LinkedIn Submission Instructions

-Post your GitHub documentation link on LinkedIn

-Post a screenshot of your dashboard

-Tag DigitaleyDrive

-Submit using the provided Google Form

 👩‍💻 Author